NYUDataBootcamp/Book/py-fun2.md

 * The following statement(s) are indented the usual four spaces and specify what the function does.
 In this case, it prints `Hello,` followed by whatever `firstname` happens to be.
 Python understands that the function ends when the indentation ends.
 * The last line "calls" the function with input `Chase`.
 Note that the name in the function's definition and its use need not be the same.

-By convention, Python aficionados put two blank lines before and after function definitions to make them stand out more clearly.
-We use one here to save space.

 **Function returns.** Our function `hello` has a name (`hello`) and an input argument (`firstname`), but returns no output.
 Output would create a new value that Python could call later in the code, like when you set `x = 2` then used `x` later on.
 Here we print something but produce no other output.

 In other cases, we might want to send output back to the main program.
 We do that with a **return** statement, a third component of a function definition.
 Here's an example